7 Amazing Chinese Proverbs

 In this case the saying talks about how important it is to stay active.
 But this doesn’t necessarily mean being completely dynamic.
 It’s more like a process that moves forward step by step.
 Even if the goal is far away, as long as you keep moving forward you’ll get there.

-Chinese proverbs are an endless source of of wisdom and beauty.
+Chinese proverbs are an endless source of wisdom and beauty.
 The loveliest thing about them is that special way they have of implying things, without saying them directly.
-They invite each and everyone to reflection, instead of giving out a “prepackaged” absolute truth.
+They invite each one to reflection, instead of giving out a “prepackaged” absolute truth.
 And that’s exactly why they’re so magical.